List of Empowered characters: Killing Time

-Killing Time, formerly known as Time^{2}, is a male costumed villain that speaks in time-related puns and uses weaponry based on timepieces.
+Killing Time, formerly known as Time^{2}, is a male costumed villain who uses time-related puns and uses weaponry based on timepieces.
 Killing Time does not have any actual powers and is shown to only be a threat if he manages to use one of his many hand-weapons, such as his "Chronoshillelagh" and "Chronobolo".

-Emp quickly defeated Killing Time when she "channeled" the elemental power of earth by smashing his head with a large rock.

 King Tyrant Lizard

-King Tyrant Lizard, or "KTL", is a male posthuman supervillain and member of The Apocalypse Clique, who resembles a bipedal saurian.
-King Tyrant Lizard derives his name for the English translation of the saurian species name Tyrannosaurus rex.
-King Tyrant lizard possesses superhuman strength and is shown to have great resilience against blunt impacts as well as energy blasts.
-As described by Syndablokk, before his transformation, King Tyrant Lizard was an angst-filled teenager named Jerome.
-And even in his posthuman form, he is shown to have tantrums whenever people mock his sibilant lisp or damage the small crown he has chained to his head.
+King Tyrant Lizard, or "KTL", is a male posthuman supervillain and member of the Apocalypse Clique who resembles a dinosaur.
+King Tyrant Lizard derives his name for the English translation of Tyrannosaurus rex.
+King Tyrant Lizard possesses superhuman strength and is shown to have great resilience against blunt impacts as well as energy blasts.
+Before his transformation, King Tyrant Lizard was an angsty teenager named Jerome.

-Ladder Master

-Ladder Master is a villain mentioned by Sistah Spooky as possibly being even more lame, within the villainous milieu that terrorize the city, than Glue Gun Gil.

 Laser Brain

-Laser Brain is a male costumed villain and member of the Felonifive supervillain group.
-Laser Brain's powers, if any, are not shown or mentioned, but he is depicted as having a large, exposed brain that engulfs the top of his head, from the nose up.
-However, it is also possible that it is actually a stylized helmet, as it was shown being directly struck by Maid Man.
+Laser Brain is a member of the Felonifive with a large exposed brain.

 Lone Gunman

-Lone Gunman is a male costumed villain that loosely themes himself as an outlaw of the American Old West.
+Lone Gunman is a villain based on an outlaw of the American Old West.
 He is most likely a low-priority villain amongst heroes, as he has a very laid-back attitude and cocksure manner, even while committing robberies.
-Lone Gunman was not demonstrated to have any special abilities or attributes, but he does use a large caliber handgun in confrontations with assailing heroes.

-Ultimately, his disdain for the law and utter disrespect for Emp's abilities as a hero were his downfall.